zetic-ai/ZETIC_MLange_document/docs/_sources/app_implementation/iOS.md

 Deploy to Xcode
 ---------------

- We provide Swift Native Interface.

-Deploy your own On-device AI iOS application easily.
+We Provide ZETIC.MLange iOS Package via Swift Package Manager. you can easily add `ZeticMLange` to your project!
-There are only three steps are needed.
+There are only two steps are needed.
-  1. Embed `ZeticMLange.framework` to your iOS application project
-  2. Update project settings to use `ZeticMLange.framework`
+  1. Add `ZeticMLange` Package in project.
+  2. Select target to add `ZeticMLange` Package.
   3. Initialize `ZeticMLangeModel` with your **Model Key / Personal Key** and run